Announcing the 2020 Adobe Creative Residents and Community Fund

-One of my favorite programs at Adobe has been the Adobe Creative Residency.
-We introduced this program five years ago with the goal to offer creative professionals starting their career the ability to experiment and pursue a creative project for an entire year.
-Since we launched the program it has grown from two residents in the first year to nine in the past year and expanded into new countries including Germany, England, and Japan.
-Interest in this program continues to grow with an incredible number of people applying each year and requests to expand into new countries.
+One of my favourite programmes at Adobe has been the Adobe Creative Residency.
+We introduced this programme five years ago with the goal to offer creative professionals starting their career the ability to experiment and pursue a creative project for an entire year.
+Since we launched the programme it has grown from two residents in the first year to nine in the past year and expanded into new countries including Germany, England, and Japan.
+Interest in this programme continues to grow with an incredible number of people applying each year and requests to expand into new countries.

-The fund will be open worldwide and in addition to the payment, recipients of both the personal projects and commissioned projects will get additional support from Adobe including a Creative Cloud membership and career guidance workshops.
+The fund will provide payments of $500-$5,000 and will be open worldwide.
+In addition to the payment, recipients of both the personal projects and commissioned projects will get additional support from Adobe including a Creative Cloud membership and career guidance workshops.
 Applications for the Creative Residency Community Fund are open now.
-I encourage you to apply today.
+We encourage you to apply today.

-While we’re excited to kick off the Community Fund, I also wanted to announce our two new Creative Residents for 2020-2021, who will be focusing on photography and user experience design.
-Maddy Beard and Christina Poku are doing amazing things in their respective fields and, I am excited to share their work and passion with you.
+While we’re excited to kick off the Community Fund, we also wanted to announce our two new Creative Residents for 2020-2021, who will be focusing on photography and user experience design.
+Maddy Beard and Christina Poku are doing amazing things in their respective fields and I am excited to share their work and passion with you.